Doing Link Removal? Use This Flowchart to Quickly Evaluate Backlink Quality

-If you’ve been doing link pruning for any length of time you should be able to spot these almost instantly.
+If you’ve been monitoring your backlink profile and doing link pruning for any length of time, you should be able to spot these almost instantly.
 Usually, low-quality directories and spun article sites just won’t pass the smell test, and a lot of them will look identical because they’re run by the same person.

 Is the link relevant to the page?